What is the difference between a QR Code and an AR Code?

 -

-AR Content: AR content is expanding from everyday games to photo/video filters.
-Future interfaces for computers and theaters will leverage AR, reshaping social interactions.
-Microsoft's Hololens 2 exemplifies the social potential of augmented reality.
+AR Content: AR content ranges from games to filters, with future applications in computing and social interactions.
+Microsoft’s Hololens 2 exemplifies AR's potential in social environments.

 -